Eliminate Equine Encephalitis: Horse Owners Guide

 • EEE: The highest fatality rate at 90%.

 After a mosquito bite, the virus has an incubation period of 3 to 7 days, during which it is not infectious.
-The infection leads to severe brain and nervous system inflammation.
+Once active, the infection leads to severe brain and nervous system inflammation.
 Key symptoms to watch for include:

 • Biphasic fever (usually on day 2 and day 6)